Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 We believe that the private sector has an important role to play in helping build healthy lives and a healthy planet.

-The purpose of our advocacy is to find common ground and act with stakeholders.
-We work together with all interested parties (industry, governments, civil society, consumers, etc.) to foster an open dialogue and support multi-stakeholders' actions to help deliver bold positive outcomes for both business and society.
+The purpose of our advocacy is to find common ground and act collaboratively with stakeholders.
+We work with industry, governments, civil society and consumers at a local, regional, national and international level.

-We will continue to provide constructive and science-based support to government policy efforts to improve nutrition and health within their constituencies, leveraging our global R&D network and scientific knowledge in our interactions with policy makers wherever appropriate.
-We favor transparent scientific dialogues with all experts from all parties and respect independent, peer-reviewed science.
+We are also committed to providing constructive and science-based support to different governments’ policy efforts to improve nutrition and health around the world, leveraging our global R&D network and wider scientific knowledge wherever appropriate.

 Our advocacy themes